TiloRC/reddit_post_tracker/README.md

 Using Reddit Post Tracker is as simple as navigating to folder where it is located and running a command with the subreddits you want to track.

     python3 tracker.py subreddit1 subreddit2 etc.

+The data you collect will be stored in an SQLite database.